January 28, 2021

 There is a large allocation for government (state, local and municipal government entities) that should eliminate the need for states to flex the school funding as it did for K-12 through the CARES Act.
 The government allocation under the American Rescue Plan is $350 billion.

 This funding will help enable state, local and municipal governments to not only balance their budgets, but also allow for the same protections in opening their facilities and keeping them open.
 The allocation will help facilities to combat the negative impact of COVID-19, as well as assist government entities in keeping their constituency, properties and assets safe in the future.

 Using American Rescue Plan Funds to Enhance Health, Safety & Security

-It’s important that all eligible organizations request funding through the American Rescue Plan, as it can help them reopen, stay open and enhance health, safety and security on-site – a benefit that can last well beyond the global pandemic.
+It’s important that all eligible organizations claim funding through the American Rescue Plan, as it can help them reopen, stay open and enhance health, safety and security on-site – a benefit that can last well beyond the global pandemic.

 As with the CARES Act, many life safety and security solutions qualify for funding under the American Rescue Plan.
 Creating a safe and secure environment means being able to mitigate health and safety risks by deploying solutions that, for example:

 - Help with managing social distancing